-In this substantial amendment, DCCED proposes the HUD-Assisted Housing Seismic/Structural Analysis and Retrofit Program to evaluate HUD-Assisted Housing within Municipality of Anchorage.
+In Substantial Amendment #3, DCCED outlined the HUD-Assisted Housing Seismic/Structural Analysis and Retrofit Program to evaluate HUD-Assisted Housing within Municipality of Anchorage.
 This may include Single-Family Housing with 1-4 dwelling units, financed through the Federal Housing Administration.
 This will be a voluntary program for property owners and processed on a first come/first serve basis with prioritization based on policies and procedures for the program.

-In this substantial amendment, DCCED proposes the Replacement Housing Program within the Municipality of Anchorage.
+In Substantial Amendment #3, DCCED outlined the Replacement Housing Program within the Municipality of Anchorage.
 This program proposes new construction of affordable housing, which will emphasize high quality, durability, sustainability, resiliency, energy efficiency, and mold resistance.